 - Rescue anyone nearby who you can get to safely

 - Activate the fire alarms

 - Contain the fire by shutting doors and windows

 - Extinguish the fire, but only if it safe to do so

 5. Watch your back!

 Manual lifting can lead to lots of injuries if it is not done properly.
-So, make sure you and your team have good care home health and safety training about how to lift people correctly.
+So, make sure you and your team have good traning about how to lift people correctly for health and safety in a care home.
 Bend your knees and not your back when bending down to lift something heavy.
 Learn moving and handling items such as wheelchairs and walking aids properly because these can be difficult to move safely if you don’t know how.
 Use aids to help you move patients like slip sheets, hoists and slings.